Product Learn Centers

 Get personal auto insurance quotes.

-There are a few questions you need to know the answers to before you shop for classic car insurance quotes:
+There are a few questions you should answer before shopping for classic car insurance:

-How often do you plan on driving the car?
 Different companies and policies will have drastically different rules for how often and how far you can drive your car each year to qualify.
-Some policies may let you drive the car as often as you like as long it’s not your primary vehicle, while others will have strict mileage requirements.
+Some policies may let you drive the car as often as you like as long as it’s not your primary vehicle, while others will have strict mileage requirements.

-Who will be driving the car?
-Some insurance companies have strict age limits on the drivers who are permitted to drive the cars they insure; if you are under 25 or have a driver under 25 who needs to be insured with the car, keep that in mind.
-(Some companies will insure younger drivers with clean driving records, but some will only insure drivers or 25 or even 30.)
+Some insurance companies have strict age limits on the drivers who are permitted to drive cars insured by a classic car policy; keep that in mind if you or anyone else who’ll be driving the car frequently are under 25..
+(Some companies will insure younger drivers with clean driving records, but many will only insure drivers over 25 and in some cases 30-years-old.)

-Are you restoring your car?
 Some companies offer policies specifically for vehicles under restoration.
-These policies will increase the insured value of your car by a certain amount each quarter to keep up with restoration.
-You also have an option of including insurance coverage for the tools you’re using for the restoration.
+These policies will increase the insured value of your car by a certain amount each quarter to reflect its improved condition.
+You also have the option of insuring the tools you’re using for the restoration.

-Is it worth bundling your insurance policies?
 If the company that provides your standard car insurance policy also offers classic car insurance, you may get a discount for bundling.
-And if not, it may be worth switching your standard insurance to a company that will let you bundle!
+And if not, it may be worth switching to a company that will let you bundle!

 Not all car insurance companies offer classic car insurance policies, but some do.
-There are also some independent insurers who only offer classic car insurance policies.
+There are also some independent insurers that specialize in classic car insurance policies.
 Some of the more well known and respected of these companies include:

 Policygenius’ editorial content is not written by an insurance agent.
 It’s intended for informational purposes and should not be considered legal or financial advice.
 Consult a professional to learn what financial products are right for you.